Rent-A-Center Case Study

 Competitive Review

 I explored both direct competitive brand experiences as well as top eCommerce brand sites as a way to establish a best-in-class online browsing, searching and shopping experience for an atypical product brand.
-I evaluated taxonomy and site architecture, merchandising of products, store locator features, product category and detail displays, cross-sell and recommendations along with many other attributes.
-Included is a list of several brands evaluated.
+I considered taxonomy, site architecture, merchandising of products, store locator features, product category and detail displays, cross-sell and recommendations.

 Wireframe Prototype